pavlomykytyuk/task/README.md

 Create Pipelines:
 Navigate to Pipelines > Pipelines and click on "New Pipeline".
-Using YAML files in folder `task3/.azuredevops` create new variables
+Using YAML files in folder `task3/.azuredevops` create new pipelines

 Create a new variables group:
 Using service principal details add variables into a group named `terraform-azure-devops`